smpappas/CSREngine/README.md

 Client-Side Reliability Engine
 ==============================

+The Client-Side Reliability Engine provides feedback on common bugs associated with HTML, CSS, and JavaScript code.
+The engine helps to ensure that best practices are being employed to improve reliability and reduce the chance of undesired results.

+### Users

 __Dependencies__

 The Client-Side Reliability Engine makes use of jQuery and requires version 1.6 or higher.
 For more information on jQuery, visit http://www.jquery.com.